 - Cultural History of the Political, Micro-History, History of Emotions

 - Political and Social Movements, Revolts and Revolutions

-- Assistant Professor of Modern Continental European History, University of Warwick
+- Associate Professor of Modern Continental European History, University of Warwick

 - Post-Doctoral Research Fellow, Center for the History of Emotions, Max Planck Institute for Human Development, Berlin